 Mezarul Musrufe Ontu: It is your performance and on-time delivery of service that matters most.
 Your work will speak for you.
 In our case, it just worked.
 Sometimes you need proper planning for your prospective clients and identify the value you can offer.
 You should always offer value to your clients.

 We initially used Facebook as a marketing platform to build an identity.
 However, we later identified that we can grow if we maintain our focus on quality service.
 In our service sector, clients are willing to pay as long as they see value based on their requirements.
-We have worked hard from day one to build a reputation and gain trust from our customers.
+We have worked hard from day one to build a reputation and gain the trust of our customers.
 And always your satisfied customers are your best marketers.

 Future Startup: Have you found anything particularly helpful or advantageous in the process of building Accfintax?

 Faisal Mahmud Sajeeb: Yes, we certainly know by now, our SWOT.
-We try to keep everything simple, do one job right and repeat.
+We try to keep everything simple, do one job right, and repeat.

 Mezarul Musrufe Ontu: The key factor of being an entrepreneur is perseverance - being able to keep going despite the challenges and setbacks.
 However, sometimes you also need to take a break and count your losses.